 Driver training

-Teach an ICBC-approved course
+Teach an ICBC-approved GLP course

 Student drivers who take an approved course could receive: